danicat/pacgo/step06/README.md

 But it has one major issue: the enemies move only when the player moves.
 That doesn't look like very gamey to me, so let's do this properly.

 This issue happens because the read input is a blocking operation.
 We need to make it assynchronous somehow... if only we have some functionally to run things async in go...
 Oh, wait!
-We do have! :)
+We do! :)

 Here comes the fabulous channels and goroutines to the rescue!